Edith Head: Early life

-In 1919, Edith received a Bachelor of Arts degree in letters and sciences with honors in French from the University of California, Berkeley, and in 1920 earned a Master of Arts degree in romance languages from Stanford University.

-She became a language teacher with her first position as a replacement at The Bishop's School in La Jolla teaching French.
-After one year, she took a position teaching Spanish at the Hollywood School for Girls.
+Head enrolled at the University of California, Berkeley in 1915, and earned a Bachelor of Arts degree in letters and sciences with honors in French.
+She subsequently enrolled at Stanford University, where she earned a Master of Arts degree in romance languages in 1920.
+She became a language teacher with her first position as a replacement at The Bishop's School in La Jolla teaching French and Spanish.
+After one year, she took a position teaching French at the Hollywood School for Girls, where her students included Cecilia and Katherine DeMille, daughters of studio executive Cecil B. DeMille.
 Wanting a slightly higher salary, she told the school that she could also teach art, even though she had only briefly studied the discipline in high school.
 To improve her drawing skills, at this point rudimentary, she took evening classes at the Otis Art Institute and Chouinard Art College.